freqtrade/freqtrade/docs/strategy-customization.md

     # This is necessary since the data is always the "open date"
     # and a 15m candle starting at 12:15 should not know the close of the 1h candle from 12:00 to 13:00
     minutes = timeframe_to_minutes(inf_tf)
+    # Only do this if the timeframes are different:
     informative['date_merge'] = informative["date"] + pd.to_timedelta(minutes, 'm')

     # Combine the 2 dataframes